What is a street tree?

 A street tree is any tree that is growing in the City right-of-way, whether in improved (between the sidewalk and the curb) or unimproved (no sidewalk and/or curb) right-of-way.

 How do I determine if a tree is a street tree or a private property tree?

-Most street trees are in the planting strip between the sidewalk and the curb.
+Many street trees are in the planting strip between the sidewalk and the curb.
 Most trees within 12 feet of the roadway (paved or unpaved) are street trees.

 To determine if a tree in an alleyway or unimproved street is a street tree:

 2) Type in the address, or navigate to your location on the map.

 3) Click on the airplane icon at the top to turn on the aerial photo view.

 4) Determine if the tree is inside or outside of the yellow lot line.
 If it is inside (or mostly inside) the line, then it is a private property tree.